 The front entrance and garage of the home were badly damaged, but no one inside the home was injured.

 Toxicology tests on the deceased women are pending.

 Earlier this week a 21-year-old lost control of her car on Bianca Drive and drove into a house.
 The accident ended in her arrest for DUI with property damage.

 Other similar incidents include a January accident during which a 64-year-old man was killed when he drove into a mobile home in Cocoa; a May 14th Palm Bay car crash through a woman’s living room; and a June 10th crash that occurred when a woman backed out of her driveway and into a neighbor’s garage.

 Looking to fix the problem, Palm Bay traffic engineers have examined the roads where these accidents occurred.
 However, Palm Bay Mayor John Mazziotti told FloridaToday.com, “You can put out extra police patrols, but what else can you do?
 If people are driving recklessly, what can you do to correct that?”

 Have you or someone you know been involved in an injury or accident in Florida?

-The Florida injury lawyers at Steinger, Greene & Feiner may be able to help.
+The West Palm Beach car accident lawyers at Steinger, Greene & Feiner may be able to help.